 This is one of those things that needs to be mentioned.
 All fruit contains some amount of fructose.
 For example, a medium size apple contains:

 - 25 grams of carbs

-Roughly half of those of carbs (13g) from from fructose, while the other half is sucrose and glucose.
+Roughly half of those of carbs (13g) from fructose, while the other half is sucrose and glucose.

 The reason this should be mentioned is that fructose fills up liver glycogen, and all other sugars fill out muscle glycogen.
 Since the liver stores fructose, there is a limit to how much it can actually store… upwards of 100 grams total when it’s depleted(5).